jiaye-wu/SSPROP-NFOL/README.md

 # Authors
 The **original version of SSPROP** is by Photonics Research Laboratory, Maryland University (https://www.photonics.umd.edu/software/ssprop/).

-The **SSPROP-NFOL** is maintained by Terence J. Wu, School of Electronic and Computer Engineering, Peking University (https://github.com/TerenceWSK/SSPROP-NFOL), which is in the master branch.
+The **SSPROP-NFOL** is maintained by TerenceWSK (https://github.com/TerenceWSK/SSPROP-NFOL), which is in the master branch.

-The **SSPROP-NFOL-DemoCode** is maintained by Terence J. Wu, School of Electronic and Computer Engineering, Peking University (https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode).
+The **SSPROP-NFOL-DemoCode** is maintained by TerenceWSK (https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode).

 # Citation & Reference
-The author of SSPROP-NFOL kindly request you to cite the following works if either SSPROP-NFOL or SSPROP-NFOL-Examples has helped you accomplish scientific researches and publish papers.
+The author of SSPROP-NFOL kindly asks you to cite the following works if either SSPROP-NFOL or SSPROP-NFOL-Examples has helped you accomplish scientific researches and publish papers.
 Please refer to the author's academic profile and select relevant works to cite.

 https://www.researchgate.net/profile/Jiaye_Wu